 How do you react when the basic value proposition of your startup is not delivering?

 Destacame was originally conceived as a free online financial management platform that allows people to take control of their financial data, to improve financial capabilities, and improve access to better financial products.
-Destacame targeted middle income, working adults, and operated functionally as an alternative credit score company using non-financial data to serve that mission.
+Destacame targeted middle-income, working adults, and operated functionally as an alternative credit scoring company using non-financial data to serve that mission.

 Destacame built alternative credit scores for users based on non-financial data, but when users would apply for credit products, primarily with larger banks, the rejection rates were sky high.
 The purpose of financial empowerment was rebutted by the rejection of Destacame users when applying for credit.

-Destacame had built relationships with financial institutions who use the platform to offer financial products to individuals.
+Destacame had built relationships with financial institutions who used the platform to offer financial products to individuals.
 Leveraging those relationships, Destacame received feedback from a credit bureau executive that pushed them in a new direction.
-Destacame should show the user the other, traditional credit scores, to further educate the user about the state of their financial health.
+Destacame needed to show the users their other, traditional credit scores to further educate the users about the state of their financial health.

-In the June of 2016, Destacame added the option for users to view their traditional credit score with apprehension.
-The Destacame value proposition was to use data outside of the traditional score, and feared users to directing their frustration with poor conventional credit scores at the messenger, Destacame.
-The fears were unfounded as the user experience explained in simple terms what the issues reducing the credit score were.
+In June of 2016, Destacame added the option for users to view their traditional credit score with apprehension.
+The Destacame value proposition was to use data outside of the traditional score and feared users would their frustration with poor conventional credit scores at Destacame, the messenger.
+The fears were unfounded as the user experience explained in simple terms what the issues were for reducing credit scores.
 Armed with this new knowledge, users began to ask for further information and aid on improving their credit score.
 A large detriment to a credit score is overdue debt and Destacame logged growing demand via customer support for a way to settle their old debts in order to access better credit products.

 Contracts with financial institutions are required to display the offers.
-Therefore, the more contracts with large firms in the credit industry, the better Destacame serves their user base.
+Therefore, the more contracts with large firms in the credit industry, the better Destacame serves its user base.

-The three groupings each required a tailored solution, explored and tested via lean experimentation:
+The three groupings each required a tailored solution, which were explored and tested via lean experimentation:

 10x increase in approval rates for credit applications via the Destacame platform, from 1% to 10%